yogee4/DataScience_Project/README.md

 *Preprocessing Steps:*

--Data scaling using RobustScaler for the Amount feature.
+- Data scaling using RobustScaler for the Amount feature.

--Normalization of the Time feature.
+- Normalization of the Time feature.

--Data shuffling and splitting into training, validation, and test sets.
+- Data shuffling and splitting into training, validation, and test sets.

 *Model Performance:*

--Models were evaluated using precision, recall, and F1-score due to the imbalanced nature of the dataset.
+- Models were evaluated using precision, recall, and F1-score due to the imbalanced nature of the dataset.

--A neural network with appropriate architecture showed promising results on both the imbalanced and balanced datasets.
+- A neural network with appropriate architecture showed promising results on both the imbalanced and balanced datasets.

--Ensemble methods like Random Forest and Gradient Boosting provided robust performance.
+- Ensemble methods like Random Forest and Gradient Boosting provided robust performance.

--SVM with class-weight adjustment effectively handled the class imbalance.
+- SVM with class-weight adjustment effectively handled the class imbalance.

 *Recommendations:*

--Utilizing balanced datasets through under-sampling or over-sampling can improve model performance on minority classes.
+- Utilizing balanced datasets through under-sampling or over-sampling can improve model performance on minority classes.

--AUPRC is recommended for evaluating model accuracy given the skewed distribution of the target variable.
+- AUPRC is recommended for evaluating model accuracy given the skewed distribution of the target variable.

--By combining preprocessing techniques with a mix of machine learning models, this project demonstrates an effective approach to tackling the challenge of credit card fraud detection.
+- By combining preprocessing techniques with a mix of machine learning models, this project demonstrates an effective approach to tackling the challenge of credit card fraud detection.